TriangleSide/CodebaseAI/README.md

 # CodebaseAI

-Run AI Inference against a whole codebase on your system.
+Run AI Inference against a whole GoLang codebase on your system.